kiko233/pathfinderAstar/README.md

 ~~~

 # format of stdout
+- reachable
   - first line: the number of nodes has been explored. and the cost of shortest path. seperated by space;
   - second line: the actions to get to destination (ending point).
 (U D L R; up down left right correspondingly). seperated by space;
 - if not reachable
   - first line: the number of nodes has been explored. and the cost of shortest path which is 0. seperated by space;
   - second line: 'X' (indicate no valid path);